EldritchCafe/bots/README.md

 # Barmaid

 ```
 barmaid eldritch.cafe token "Hi, I'm only here to forward messages to the administration team.
-They will soon come back to you." $'Original status is direct, this is its content :\n\n' --user milia
+They will soon come back to you." $'Original status is direct, this is its content :\n\n' --user milia --ignore familier
 ```

 # Familier